Market Correction Mechanism

 • Front-month TTF derivative settlement price.

-As of 15 February 2023, ACER will activate the MCM bidding limit if the following two conditions are met:
+ACER would have activated the MCM bidding limit had the following two conditions been satisfied:

-• The front-month TTF derivative settlement price exceeds 180 EUR/MWh for three consecutive working days; and
+• Front-month TTF derivative settlement price above 180 EUR/MWh for three consecutive working days; and

-• The front-month TTF derivative settlement price is 35 EUR/MWh above the MCM reference price during the same period.
+• Front-month TTF derivative settlement price 35 EUR/MWh above the MCM reference price during the same period.

-Upon activation, ACER shall publish a notice stating that a market correction event has occurred on its website no later than 23:59 CET on the day of event.
+Upon activation, ACER would publish a notice on its website, stating that a market correction event had occurred, no later than 23:59 CET on the day of event.

-Upon the activation of the MCM, orders on TTF derivatives (front-month to front-year) 35 EUR/MWh above the MCM reference price (which is a basket of LNG import indexes) cannot be accepted.
-Should the reference price be lower than 145 EUR/MWh, the MCM bidding limit is set at 180 EUR/MWh.
+Upon the activation of the MCM, orders on TTF derivatives (front-month to front-year) 35 EUR/MWh above the MCM reference price (which is a basket of LNG import indexes) could not have been accepted.
+Had the reference price been lower than 145 EUR/MWh, the MCM bidding limit would have been set at 180 EUR/MWh.

-• ACER publishes a deactivation notice twenty working days from the occurrence of the market correction event if the reference price is below 145 EUR/MWh for three consecutive working days; or
+• ACER published a deactivation notice twenty working days from the occurrence of the market correction event if the reference price descended below 145 EUR/MWh for three consecutive working days; or

-• The European Commission suspends the MCM in case of significant deterioration of the gas supply situation in the EU.
+• The European Commission suspended the MCM in case of significant deterioration of the gas supply situation in the EU.

-The MCM reference price is an approximation of the price to continue importing LNG to the EU.
-The ACER LNG price assessment and other LNG price indexes are included in the reference price.
-ACER is required to publish the MCM reference price starting from 1 February 2023.
+The MCM reference price was an approximation of the price to continue importing LNG to the EU.
+The ACER LNG price assessment and other LNG price indexes were included in the reference price.
+ACER was required to publish the MCM reference price starting from 1 February 2023 until 31 January 2025.